 It doesn’t have to be this way.
 You can bring new life to old posts with a few tricks.
 Here are 12 tips.

-2. Create a Pinterest image and pin it: Pinterest has become a great way for many bloggers to get traffic to their sites.
+You may have many posts written before WordPress implemented the Featured Image.
+Or, the post may be been written before we learned the value of breaking up posts with pretty photos.
+Pinterest has become a great way for many bloggers to get traffic to their sites.
 In Creating Pinterest Worthy Content I gave you some tips on making sure that your blog posts will stand out on Pinterest.
 You do not have to apply these concepts to new posts only.
 Designate a little time each week to browse through some of your older posts.
 Which ones would do well on Pinterest?
 Fix them up, create a pin ready image, and pin them.
 If you belong to a pinning group, include a link to an older post on the daily list so that the post will be put into rotation again.
 It is also a great idea to create a board just for posts from your own blog.